Structural Equation Modeling: Part 2

 Because SEM is such a complex and wide-ranging methodology, learning how to use it can take a substantial investment of time and effort.
 Now, you have the opportunity to learn SEM from a master teacher, Professor Paul D. Allison, in just four weeks.

-The empirical examples and exercises in this course will emphasize Mplus, but equivalent code will be presented for SAS, Stata and lavaan (a new package for R).
+The empirical examples and exercises in this course will emphasize Mplus, but equivalent code will be presented for SAS, Stata and lavaan (a package for R).
 Mplus is one of the best SEM packages because of its superior capabilities for missing data, multi-level modeling, and ordinal and categorical data.

 To fully benefit from the course, you should use your own computer loaded with a recent version of SAS, Stata, Mplus or R (with the lavaan package installed).
 Whichever package you choose, you should already be familiar with basic data management operations and the commands/procedures for doing linear regression, logistic regression, etc.